seontechnologies/seon-sdk-flutter-plugin/README.md

     print("Error getting fingerprint: $e");
 }
 ```

-For details about how to send the fingerprint to our API to receive the device details JSON visit our [Fraud API documentation](https://docs.seon.io/api-reference/fraud-api#ios-sdk).
+For more details about how to send the fingerprint to our API to receive the device details JSON visit our [Fraud API documentation](https://docs.seon.io/api-reference/fraud-api#ios-sdk).
 ### Geolocation Integration (Opt-in)

 To enable SEON’s geolocation feature on your account please reach out the customer success team to enable the functionality on your Admin page and your Scoring Engine!